-- Must base substitutions or modifications for nondisabled children on a medical statement by a medical authority. - Must not revise or change a diet prescription or medical order. - May provide food or beverage substitutions or accommodations for nondisabled children with special dietary needs as supported by a statement signed by a recognized medical authority - Documentation of special dietary needs must be on file at the cafeteria manager's office. - I. Food Allergy - 1.
-Generally, children with food allergies or intolerances do not have a disability as defined under either Section 504 of the Rehabilitation Act or Part B of IDEA, and the school food service MAY, but is not required to, make food substitutions for them. - 2.
-However, when in the licensed physician's assessment, food allergies may result in severe, life-threatening (anaphylactic) reactions, the child's condition would meet the definition of DISABILITY and the substitutions prescribed by the licensed physician must be made.
-It is the responsibility of the SFA to pay for any substitutions required.
-(For more information on allergy and anaphylaxis label reading, go to <www.foodallergy.org>.) - J. Milk Substitutions (Nondairy Beverage) - 1.
-Public Law 108-265, Section 102 states that a school MAY substitute for the fluid milk requirement a nondairy beverage that is nutritionally equivalent to fluid milk and meets nutritional standards established by USDA for students who cannot consume fluid milk because of a medical or other special dietary need other than a disability. - 2.
+- Required to make substitutions or accommodations for students with disabilities if meals or milk under SMP is normally available to the general student population and a Section 504 Plan is on file for the student (the Rehabilitation Act of 1973). - Must provide additional meal services or food items not normally available for disabled students when required in an IEP (Individuals With Disabilities Education Act [IDEA]). - Must base substitutions or modifications for disabled students on a prescription written by a recognized medical authority. - Must base substitutions or modifications for nondisabled children on a medical statement by a recognized medical authority. - Must not revise or change a diet prescription or medical order. - May provide food or beverage substitutions or accommodations for nondisabled children with special dietary needs as supported by a statement signed by a recognized medical authority - Documentation of special dietary needs must be on file at the cafeteria manager's office.

+I. Milk Substitutions (Nondairy Beverage)

+- 1. Public Law 108-265, Section 102 states that a school MAY substitute for the fluid milk requirement a nondairy beverage that is nutritionally equivalent to fluid milk and meets nutritional standards established by USDA for students who cannot consume fluid milk because of a medical or other special dietary need other than a disability. - 2.
 Substitutions MAY be made if the school notifies the State Agency in its Renewal Policy Statement that the school is implementing this variation.
-The substitution is required to have a written statement from a medical authority or from a student's parent or legal guardian (refer to page CM-139, Milk Substitution Request Form) that identifies the medical or other special dietary need that restricts the student's diet.
+The substitution is required to have a written statement from a medical authority or from a student's parent or legal guardian (refer to page CM-124, Milk Substitution Request Form) that identifies the medical or other special dietary need that restricts the student's diet.
 The school shall not be required to provide beverages other than beverages the school has identified as acceptable substitutes. - 3.
 Expenses incurred in providing substitutions that are in excess of expenses covered by reimbursement shall be paid by the SFA.

-NOTE: Only meals that contain milk or an acceptable milk substitute are reimbursable unless the school is implementing the Offer versus Serve provision and the student declines the milk.
+NOTE: Only meals that contain milk or an acceptable milk substitute are reimbursable unless the school is implementing the Offer versus Serve provision and the student declines the milk.s

 - a.
 REMINDER: Acceptable fluid milk to serve includes pasteurized:

 - Unflavored or flavored fat-free milk

-- Unflavored lowfat milk
+- Unflavored or flavored lowfat milk

 - Lactose-reduced milk

 - Lactose-free milk

 - Cultured buttermilk

 - b.
-Fluid milk substitution rule applies to the following CNP:
+Fluid milk substitution rule applies to the following CNP

 - National School Lunch Program (NSLP)

 - School Breakfast Program (SBP)

 - After-School Snack Program (ASSP)

 - Special Milk Program (SMP)

 - c.
-Nondairy beverage nutrient requirements per cup:
+Nondairy beverage nutrient requirements per cup

-- Calcium 276 mg
+• Calcium 276 mg

-- Protein 8 g
+• Protein 8 g

-- Vitamin A 500 IU
+• Vitamin A 500 IU

-- Vitamin D 100 IU
+• Vitamin D 100 IU

-- Magnesium 24 mg
+• Magnesium 24 mg

-- Potassium 349 mg
+• Potassium 349 mg

-- Phosphorus 222 mg
+• Phosphorus 222 mg

-- Riboflavin 44 mg
+• Riboflavin 44 mg

-- Vitamin B-12 1.1 mg
+• Vitamin B-12 1.1 mg

 - d.
 Acceptable reasons for requesting a milk substitute:

 - Milk allergy

 - Religious

 - Cultural

 - Ethical reason

 - Vegan diet